puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `ensure`

-Valid values: `present`, `absent`
+Valid values: 'present', 'absent'.

 Defaults to `true`.
 Specifies whether this cluster member should exist or not.

 ##### `cell`

 Required.
-Specifies the cell that the cluster is under that this member should be managed under.
+Specifies the cell where the cluster is, under which this member should be managed.

 ##### `cluster`

 Required.
 The name of the cluster that this member should be managed under.

 ##### `client_inactivity_timeout`

 Optional.
-Manages the clientInactivityTimeout for the TransactionService
+Manages the clientInactivityTimeout for the TransactionService.

 ##### `gen_unique_ports`

 Optional.
 Boolean.
 Specifies the `genUniquePorts` value when adding a cluster member.

-Should be `true` or `false`
+Should be `true` or `false`.

 ##### `jvm_maximum_heap_size`

 Optional.
-Manages the `maximumHeapSize` setting for the cluster member's JVM
+Manages the `maximumHeapSize` setting for the cluster member's JVM.

 ##### `jvm_verbose_mode_class`

 Optional.
 Boolean.
-Manages the `verboseModeClass` setting for the cluster member's JVM
+Manages the `verboseModeClass` setting for the cluster member's JVM.

 ##### `jvm_verbose_garbage_collection`

 Optional.
 Boolean.
-Manages the `verboseModeGarbageCollection` setting for the cluster member's JVM
+Manages the `verboseModeGarbageCollection` setting for the cluster member's JVM.

 ##### `jvm_verbose_mode_jni`

 Optional.
 Boolean.
-Manages the `verboseModeJNI` setting for the cluster member's JVM
+Manages the `verboseModeJNI` setting for the cluster member's JVM.

 ##### `jvm_initial_heap_size`

 Optional.
-Manages the `initialHeapSize` setting for the cluster member's JVM
+Manages the `initialHeapSize` setting for the cluster member's JVM.

 ##### `jvm_run_hprof`

 Optional.
 Boolean.
-Manages the `runHProf` setting for the cluster member's JVM
+Manages the `runHProf` setting for the cluster member's JVM.

 ##### `jvm_hprof_arguments`

 Optional.
-Manages the `hprofArguments` setting for the cluster member's JVM
+Manages the `hprofArguments` setting for the cluster member's JVM.

 ##### `jvm_debug_mode`

 Optional.
 Boolean.
-Manages the `debugMode` setting for the cluster member's JVM
+Manages the `debugMode` setting for the cluster member's JVM.

 ##### `jvm_debug_args`

 Optional.
-Manages the `debugArgs` setting for the cluster member's JVM
+Manages the `debugArgs` setting for the cluster member's JVM.

 ##### `jvm_executable_jar_filename`

 Optional.
-Manages the `executableJarFileName` setting for the cluster member's JVM
+Manages the `executableJarFileName` setting for the cluster member's JVM.

 ##### `jvm_generic_jvm_arguments`

 Optional.
 Manages the `genericJvmArguments` setting for the cluster member's JVM

 ##### `jvm_disable_jit`

 Optional.
 Boolean.
-Manages the `disableJIT` setting for the cluster member's JVM
+Manages the `disableJIT` setting for the cluster member's JVM.

 ##### `node_name`